-Uniview is “the pioneer and leader of IP video surveillance,” according to its website.
+Uniview describes itself as “the pioneer and leader of IP video surveillance”.

-It has headquarters in Hangzhou, China, and has reportedly sold its technology in 145 countries.
+It has headquarters in Hangzhou, China, and claims to have sold its technology in 145 countries.

 According to the company’s “Success Cases” they have sold surveillance equipment to private business in Oman, Kenya, Qatar, Bahrain and the UAE, as well as local authorities in Kathmandu, the capital of Nepal, as part of the city’s Safe City project.

-Uniview have also been implicated in the rise of surveillance in Xinjiang, China.
+Uniview has also been implicated in the rise of surveillance in Xinjiang, China.

 In an interview in 2017, Ximen Yan, the company’s vice president, was asked what the company’s largest application in China was.
 He responded: “Probably an IP-based public security solution in Xinjiang Province.”

 In a story in the Financial Times from November 2019, a local policing expert and party cadre from the public security bureau in Xinjiang also said that Uniview were active in the region.

 The company, which was once owned by Bain Capital — a private equity firm founded by Mitt Romney — is now part-owned by Alibaba, the Chinese tech giant, and China Transinfo.

 The company is not currently on the “Entity List” and US companies currently face no limitations in trading with the company.